 What is STEM?

-- Bee-Bots (programmable robots) are just one way our Hopkins elementary schools are embracing STEM education.
+- Bee-Bots and Code-a-Pillar programmable robots are just one way our Hopkins elementary schools are embracing STEM education.
 Students learn how to problem solve, use mathematical and programming languages, and understand angles and estimation.
+These kid-friendly devices introduce simple coding techniques to students and encourage technical thinking.

-- In 2015, Hopkins students recorded over 10,000 hours of hands-on technology time during the weeklong Hour of Code initiative.
+- Hour of Code is an initiative Hopkins Public Schools proudly supports.
+In 2015, Hopkins students recorded over 10,000 hours of hands-on technology time during the weeklong Code.org-sponsored initiative.

 Students need STEM project-based learning to build 21st century skills.
 Science and engineering jobs are growing 70 percent faster than other occupations.
 This means our students will be at an advantage when competing for the high-tech, high-wage jobs of the future.